matijakolaric-com/django-music-publisher/docs/introduction.rst

 Django Music Publisher is an open source software for original music publishers.
 It is based on Django Web framework, a free and open source marvel.

-At this point, it covers all the features required for batch (CWR) registrations of musical works, as well as basic data on agreements between the publisher and writers.

-An external, commercial service is used for data validation and CWR generation.
-If used, the integration is seamless.
-Django Music Publisher can work without it, but data will not be validated as CWR-compliant, and there will be no way to export CWR.
+Django Music Publisher is a tool for **managing metadata** on musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.

+It uses **Common Works Registration (CRW)** protocol for batch registrations of musical works.

+Built by an experienced developer with over 12 years of experience in music publishing, it focuses on doing several crucial tasks in music publishing effectively and integrates well with similar tools.

 Project Scope
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Django Music Publisher will always support only original publishers, covering the special situation in the US, where a publisher may have separate entities in each of the PROs.
+Django Music Publisher will always support **only original publishers**, covering the special situation in the US, where a publisher may have separate entities in each of the PROs.
 It is not intended to be used by administrators or sub-publishers.

 Current Features
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-**Original publishers**, publishing only **original musical works**, will find the current features sufficient for registration at all societies that receive batch registrations of musical works in CWR format.

-The database holds data on musical works, including alternate titles, songwriters, performing artists, first recordings (including recording artists), music libraries and albums, as well as CWR exports and registration acknowledgements.
+The database holds data on musical works and recordings, including alternate titles, title of original work for modified works, data on writers, recording and performing artists, albums and music libraries, as well as CWR exports and registration acknowledgements.

 Multiple writers, both controlled and uncontrolled, are covered, with minor limitations, but data on other publishers (other original publishers, administrators and sub-publishers) can not be entered.

-This translates to following CWR 2.x / 3.0 transaction record types:
+This translates to the following CWR 2.x / 3.0 transaction record types:

 ======================================  =====================================
-CWR 2.1 / 2.2                           CWR 3.0 draft
+CWR 2.1 / 2.2                           CWR 3.0 (still in draft)
 ======================================  =====================================
 NWR/REV                                 WRK, XRF
 SPU, SPT (just World)                   SPU, SPT